TUDelft-books/CSBB-textbook/book/Quarter2/Week2_8.md

 :name: week2_8image
 ```

-# Week 2.8: Convincing people
+# Week 2.8: Convincing People

 This week is a combination of impact and communication.
+How do we talk effectively about our research to help others understand it and how can we communicate about it’s potential impact?

-The workshop on Monday will focus on a continuation of the workshop Knowledge Utilization in week 1.7.
+The workshop on Monday will be a continuation of the workshop Knowledge Utilization in week 1.7.

 The ability to give a presentation is an invaluable skill in today's world.
 Its importance cannot be overlooked.
 Presentations are powerful means of communication.
 They allow you to convey information, ideas, and messages in a clear and organized manner.
 They facilitate effective communication with your audience, whether it is a small group or a large gathering.
 Presentations enable the sharing of knowledge and expertise.
 They provide a platform for you to share your insights, research findings, or experiences with others.
 The ability to give an engaging and impactful presentation is a key asset for professional development.